Parabrachial nuclei: Arousal

 Recent data indicate that glutamatergic neurons in the medial and lateral parabrachial nuclei, along with glutamatergic neurons in the pedunculopontine tegmental nucleus, provide a critical node in the brainstem for producing a waking state.
 Lesions of these neurons cause irreversible coma.

 Blood sugar control

 Other neurons in the superior lateral parabrachial nucleus that contain cholecystokinin have been found to prevent hypoglycemia.

 Thermoregulation

+In 2008, neurons in the external lateral parabrachial nucleus were found to mediate cold sensory transmission from the skin to the preoptic area, a thermoregulatory center in the hypothalamus, to stimulate heat production in the cold.
+Warm sensory transmission to the preoptic area to avoid hyperthermia in hot environments is mediated by another group of neurons in the dorsal lateral parabrachial nucleus, which contain dynorphin or cholecystokinin.

-Other neurons in the dorsal lateral parabrachial nucleus that contain dynorphin sense skin temperature from spinal afferents, and send that information to neurons in the preoptic area involved in thermoregulation.
-A study in 2017, has shown this information to be relayed through the lateral parabrachial nucleus rather than the thalamus, which drives thermoregulatory behaviour.
+A study in 2017, has shown this thermosensory information to be relayed through the lateral parabrachial nucleus rather than the thalamus, which drives thermoregulatory behavior.
+A thermosensory neural pathway from the lateral parabrachial nucleus to the preoptic area induces heat avoidance behavior, and another pathway to the central amygdaloid nucleus induces cold avoidance behavior.

 Taste

 Parabrachial neurons in rodents that relay taste information to the ventroposterior parvocellular (taste) nucleus of the thalamus are mainly CGRP neurons in the external medial parabrachial nucleus and they project predominantly contralaterally, as well as a smaller number in the ventral lateral nucleus, which project mainly ipsilaterally.

 Neurons that mediate the sensation of itching, connect to the parabrachial nucleus by way of glutamatergic spinal projection neurons.
 This pathway triggers scratching in mice.